macnick/RPG-game/README.md

 ## Upcoming features

 - Randomize where the enemy ambushes
-- Weighted hit power, not always the same
+- Weighted hit power, not always the same.
+Each character will have minimum and maximum hit power and will hit randomly between their limits.

 ## 👤 Author